lukaspili/flow-navigation/README.md

 }
 ```

-Flow-navigation uses an alternative dependency for Flow, which is up-to-date with the latest Flow commit, also hosted on sonatype ([https://github.com/lukaspili/flow](https://github.com/lukaspili/flow)).
+Flow-navigation uses an alternative dependency for Flow, which is up-to-date with the latest commit from Flow repository, also hosted on sonatype ([https://github.com/lukaspili/flow](https://github.com/lukaspili/flow)).

 ```groovy
 repositories {